Henry II of England: Legacy

-In the immediate aftermath of Henry's death, Richard successfully claimed his father's lands; he later left on the Third Crusade, but never married Alys as he had agreed with Philip Augustus.
-Eleanor was released from house arrest and regained control of Aquitaine, where she ruled on Richard's behalf.
+In the immediate aftermath of Henry's death, Richard successfully claimed his father's lands; he later left on the Third Crusade, but never married Alys as he had agreed with Philip.
+The widowed Eleanor was released from house arrest and regained control of Aquitaine, where she ruled on Richard's behalf.
 Henry's empire did not survive long and collapsed during the reign of his youngest son John, when Philip captured all of the Angevin possessions in France except Gascony.
-This collapse had various causes, including long-term changes in economic power, growing cultural differences between England and Normandy but, in particular, the fragile, familial nature of Henry's empire.
+This collapse had various causes, including long-term changes in economic power, growing cultural differences between England and Normandy, the military shortcomings of King John, but in particular the fragile, familial nature of Henry's empire.

-Henry was widely criticised by his own contemporaries, even within his own court.
-Despite this, Gerald of Wales, a contemporary chronicler usually unsympathetic to the Angevins, wrote somewhat flatteringly of Henry in Topographia Hibernica as "our Alexander of the West" who "extended your [Henry] hand from the Pyrenees to the westernmost limits of the Ocean".
-William of Newburgh, writing in the next generation, commented that "the experience of present evils has revived the memory of his good deeds, and the man who in his own time was hated by all men, is now declared to have been an excellent and beneficent prince".
-Many of the changes he introduced during his long rule had major long-term consequences.
-His legal changes are generally considered to have laid the basis for English Common Law, the Exchequer court being a forerunner of the later Common Bench at Westminster.
-Henry's itinerant justices also influenced his contemporaries' legal reforms: Philip Augustus's creation of itinerant bailli, for example, clearly drew on the Henrician model.
-Henry's intervention in Brittany, Wales and Scotland also had a significant long-term impact on the development of their societies and governmental systems.
+Many of the changes Henry introduced during his long rule had major long-term consequences.
+His legal changes are generally considered to have laid the basis for English Common Law, the Exchequer court being a precursor of the later Common Bench at Westminster.
+Henry's itinerant justices also influenced his contemporaries' legal reforms: Philip II's creation of itinerant bailli, for example, drew on the Henrician model.
+Henry's intervention in Brittany, Wales and Scotland also had a long-term impact on the development of their societies and governmental systems.